 Recognition is important to us and helps us feel safe and valued.

 When people recognize and accept us, even in our most painful moments, they communicate, “I see you and honor you as a human being.”

-On the other hand, when people refuse to acknowledge certain moments of our lives (perhaps our really difficult moments), they are not allowing us the full expression of our humanity.
-Since we cannot help but be human, to be denied our humanity is a painful and often debilitating experience.
+On the other hand, when people refuse to acknowledge certain moments of our lives, they are not allowing us the full expression of our humanity.
+Since we cannot help but be human, the denial our humanity is a painful and often debilitating experience.

 The painting above is “Windflowers” by John William Waterhouse

 Imagine that you are with a friend.
 You have been looking forward to having a meaningful conversation with that person.
 That is because you have been having a difficult time, and you need a friend to understand how you are feeling.
 But rather than being engaged with and responsive to you, your friend ignores you.
 She constantly checks her phone and looks at everyone else but you.
 And she constantly remarks how she wishes she was somewhere else.

 You would feel neglected and rejected.
 And it would likely cause you a great deal of suffering.
 The painful friend has failed to give you the gift of presence.

 When We are the Painful Friend to Ourselves

 Many of us often act like the painful friend to ourselves without realizing it.
 We often fail to give ourselves the gift of presence, especially when we are suffering from painful emotions.

 Consider how often we try to ignore or press down our negative emotions.
 Or consider how we often shame ourselves for having such feelings.
 Consider how often we wish we could be different or be somewhere other than the place we are now.